kleros/erc-792/docs/a-simple-dapp.rst

 Arbitrator Side
 ###############

-We can deploy a ``SimpleCentralizedArbitrator`` to use as the arbitrator on the DApp we developed.
-For deployment, using `Remix <https://remix.ethereum.org/>`_ is recommended.
-To interact with the arbitrator, we can use `Centralized Arbitrator Dashboard <https://centralizedarbitrator.fyi>`_ by simply inputting contract address.
+To deploy and interact with an arbitrator, we can use `Centralized Arbitrator Dashboard <https://centralizedarbitrator.fyi>`_.
+It deploys an `AutoAppealableArbitrator <https://github.com/kleros/kleros-interaction/blob/master/contracts/standard/arbitration/AutoAppealableArbitrator.sol>`_ which is very similar to the one we developed in the tutorials.